jcatenagallo/patient-data-management/README.md

 ## Usage

 Once the application is running locally, you can use it to manage patient data.
-The user-friendly interface allows you to easily view all patients, add new ones or update existing data.
+You would see an edit button in each card to edit patient data and a create new patient button in the bottom right of the application to create a new one.

+## Posible improvements

+- Pagination: I Would like to add pagination to not ask for a hundred of patients data at one, and instead add more when the user scroll.
+- Filters: A system of filters will be easy to implement with this typescript structure and it will be usefull to search for patients.
+- Masonry: I thinkg a masonry layout could improve the UI, to not generate those blank spaces when a user open a description.
+- More animations: I would like to add more animation to this app.